RGCI - What Policies and Procedures Should a Government Contractor Have

 FAR 15.407-5(a) provides that “[u]sing an acceptable estimating system for proposal preparation benefits both the Government and the contractor by increasing the accuracy and reliability of individual proposals.”
 It then goes on to state that the cognizant audit activity, “when it is appropriate to do so, shall establish and manage regular programs for reviewing selected contractors’ estimating systems or methods.”

-Based on these requirements if a contractor is submitting proposals requiring certified cost or pricing data it is very likely that their estimating system is going to be reviewed or at least the auditors will expect to be able to compare the contractor’s proposals to a set of estimating policies and procedures, when auditing your individual price proposals.
+Based on these requirements, if a contractor is submitting proposals requiring certified cost or pricing data, it is very likely that their estimating system is going to be reviewed or at least the auditors will expect to be able to compare the contractor’s proposals to a set of estimating policies and procedures when auditing their individual price proposals.

 Material Management and Accounting System (MMAS)

-FAR places no specific requirement for a contractor to maintain policies and procedures related to the management and accounting of material and material related costs.
-So, when contracting with other than the DoD there is no requirement for MMAS policies and procedures.
+FAR places no specific requirement on a contractor to maintain policies and procedures for the management and accounting of materials and material-related costs.
+So, when contracting with other than the DoD, there is no requirement for MMAS policies and procedures.
 However, contracts with DoD do have requirements.

 DFARS 242.7204 requires the inclusion of DFARS 252.242-7004, Material Management and Accounting System, in all cost-reimbursement contracts and fixed-price contracts with progress payments based on cost that are not awarded to small businesses, educational institutions, or nonprofit organizations.
-One would think that there would be a dollar threshold and limitation to only production contracts but that is not the case.
-Even research and development contracts with no established bill of material contain this clause.
+One would think there would be a dollar threshold and a limitation to only production contracts, but that is not the case.
+Even research and development contracts with no established bill of materials contain this clause.

-If you are a commercial organization and have a DoD cost-reimbursement contract or fixed-price contract with progress payments based on cost, you will need MMAS policies and procedures.
+If you are a commercial organization with a DoD cost-reimbursement contract or a fixed-price contract with progress payments based on cost, you will need MMAS policies and procedures.

 Government Contractor Purchasing System

 FAR 44.204(a)(1) requires that FAR 52.244-2, Subcontracts, be included in cost-reimbursement contracts and any letter contracts, fixed-price contracts, time-and-materials, and labor-hour contracts exceeding the simplified acquisition threshold (SAT).
-So other than commercial FAR part 12 contracts, FAR 52.244-2 is in pretty much in every Government contract over $250,000 – the simplified acquisition threshold.
+So, other than commercial FAR Part 12 contracts, FAR 52.244-2 is in pretty much every Government contract over the simplified acquisition threshold of $250,000.
 This clause requires consent to subcontract unless the contractor has an approved purchasing system.
 An “[a]pproved purchasing system means a Contractor’s purchasing system that has been reviewed and approved in accordance with part 44 of the Federal Acquisition Regulation (FAR).”
 FAR 44.303 specifically requires evaluation of “the contractor’s purchasing system, including the contractor’s policies, procedures, and performance under that system.”

 DFARS 244.305-71 requires the inclusion of DFARS 252.244-7001, Contractor Purchasing System Administration, in all DoD contracts that include FAR 52.244-2.
 DFARS 252.244-7001(c) lists 24 specific system criteria that your purchasing system policies and procedures must address.
-Defense Contract Management Agency (DCMA) is the federal agency that performs most of the reviews of a contractor purchasing system and even if it is not DCMA, the DCMA Contractor Purchasing System Review (CPSR) Guidebook is used by other reviewers.
+The Defense Contract Management Agency (DCMA) is the federal agency that performs most reviews of a contractor's purchasing system, and even if it is not DCMA, the DCMA Contractor Purchasing System Review (CPSR) Guidebook is used by other reviewers.
 This guidebook expands the 24 system criteria into 30 areas covered during the review, with the first area being policies and procedures.
-Most CPSRs are limited to contractor with more than $50M in annual Government sales unless the administrative contracting officer identifies sufficient risk to warrant a review.
+Most CPSRs are limited to contractors with more than $50M in annual Government sales unless the administrative contracting officer identifies sufficient risk to warrant a review.

-Defense Contract Audit Agency (DCAA) audits of both price proposals and incurred cost require that the contractor be able to support that all purchases are based on fair and reasonable pricing.
-Additionally, DCAA has questioned direct purchases where the documentation of consent has not been obtained or adequately maintained.
+Defense Contract Audit Agency (DCAA) audits of both price proposals and incurred costs require that the contractor be able to support that all purchases are based on fair and reasonable pricing.
+Additionally, DCAA has questioned direct purchases where consent documentation has not been obtained or adequately maintained.

-Even a small business needs to have policies and procedures to support fair and reasonable pricing and the documentation of consent to subcontract, when required.
+Even a small business needs policies and procedures to support fair and reasonable pricing and to document consent to subcontract, when required.

 Government Property Management System